SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 * The feedback should come in the form of a written list of requested changes
 * If there is confusing or conflicting feedback from stakeholders it is the decisionmaker's responsiblity to clarify it before presenting it to the interview building team
 * Change requests should be specific.
 For example, if the text of a question should be changed, the change request should include the new text.
 * At the top of each page of the interview is an ID.
-This ID is a reliable identifier when referring to an interview page.
-(For example, the "fifth page" might be different depending on the interview logic.)
+Use the ID to refer to specific interview pages, not a page number.

 ## Revise the Interview